urieco/General-Notes-About-Computing/Computer Science/General Knowledge.md

 - The + and * symbols are called "operators".
 - Also there are subtraction and division operators (-, /).
+- There is a wide range of programming languages that use ** (Double asterisk) as an operator for exponentiation.
 - Without parentheses, the order in which they are applied is determined by the precedence of the operators.
 - Remainder operator: 5 % 4 = 1.
 It is also referred to as "modulo".